CuproBraze: Emissions

 New legislation in Europe, Japan and the U.S. call for strong reductions in NOX and particulate emissions from diesel engines used in trucks, buses, power plants, and other heavy equipment.
 These goals can in part be accomplished by using cleaner-performing turbocharged diesel engines and charge air coolers.
-Turbocharging enables better power outputs.
-Charge air coolers allow power to be produced with more efficiency by reducing the temperature of the air charge entering the engine, thereby increasing its density.
+Turbocharging enables better power outputs, and charge air coolers allow power to be produced with more efficiency by reducing the temperature of the air charge entering the engine, thereby increasing its density.

 The charge air cooler, located between the turbocharger and the engine air inlet manifold, is an air-to-air heat exchanger.
 It reduces the inlet air temperatures of turbocharged diesel engines from 200 °C to 45 °C while increasing inlet air densities to increase engine efficiencies.
 Even higher inlet temperatures (246 °C or higher) and boost pressures may be necessary to comply with the emissions standards in the future.

 Present-day charge air cooler systems, based on aluminum alloys, experience durability problems at temperatures and pressures necessary to meet the U.S. Tier 4i standards for stationary and mobile engines.
-Published reports estimate that the average life of an aluminum charge air cooler is currently only about 3,500 hours.
+Published reports estimate that the average life of an aluminum charge air cooler is currently about 3,500 hours.
 Aluminum is near its upper technological limit to accommodate higher temperatures and thermal stress levels because the tensile strength of the metal declines rapidly at 150 °C and repetitive thermal cycling between 150 °C and 200 °C substantially weakens it.
-Thermal cycling creates weak spots in aluminum tubes, which in turn causes charge air coolers to fail prematurely.
-A potential option is to install stainless steel precoolers in aluminum charge air coolers, but limited space and the complexity of this solution is a hampering factor for this option.
+Thermal cycling creates weak spots in aluminum tubes, which in turn causes charge air coolers to fail.
+A potential option is to install stainless steel precoolers in aluminum charge air coolers, but limited space and the complexity of this solution is a tampering factor for this option.

 A CuproBraze charge air cooler can operate at temperatures as high as 290 °C without creep, fatigue, or other metallurgical problems.

 Corrosion resistance

 Exterior corrosion resistance in a heat exchanger is especially important in coastal areas, humid areas, polluted areas, and in mining operations.
 Corrosion mechanisms of copper and aluminum alloys are different.
-CuproBraze tube contains 85% copper which provides high resistance against dezincification and stress corrosion cracking.
+CuproBraze tube contains 85% copper which provides much resistance against dezincification and stress corrosion cracking.
 The copper alloys tend to corrode uniformly over entire surfaces at known rates.
 This predictability of copper corrosion is important for proper maintenance management.
 Aluminum, on the other hand, is more likely to corrode locally by pitting, resulting eventually in holes.

 In accelerated corrosion tests, such as SWAAT for salt spray and marine conditions, CuproBraze performed better than aluminum.

 The corrosion resistance of CuproBraze is generally better than soft soldered heat exchangers.
 This is because the materials in CuproBraze heat exchangers are of equal nobility, so galvanic differences are minimized.
 On soft soldered heat exchangers, the solder is less noble than fin and tube materials and can suffer from galvanic attack in corrosive environments.